Imaad-Mukadam/Configure-DHCP-service/README.md

 ![image alt](16.PNG)

-ii.
-Then go into properties , then click on IPv4
+ii. **Go to "Network Properties," select your network adapter, then click on "Internet Protocol Version 4 (TCP/IPv4)."**

 ![image alt](17.PNG)

-iii.
-Switch it to Obtain IP address automatically , and Obtain DNS Server Address automatically
+iii. **Select "Obtain an IP address automatically" and "Obtain DNS server address automatically," then click "OK."**

 ![image alt](18.PNG)

-After this , check the status you will see the IP address is dynamically assigned
+**After this, check the network status—you will see that the IP address has been dynamically assigned by the DHCP server.**